LMMMEng/LLD-MMRI2023/README.md

 ## :dart: **Objective**
 Liver cancer is a severe disease that poses a significant threat to global human health.
 To enhance the accuracy of liver lesion diagnosis, multi-phase contrast-enhanced magnetic resonance imaging (MRI) has emerged as a promising tool.
 In this context, we aim to initiate the inaugural Liver Lesion Diagnosis Challenge on Multi-phase MRI (LLD-MMRI2023) to encourage the development and advancement of computer-aided diagnosis (CAD) systems in this domain.
 ## :memo: **Registration (In Progress)**
 Registration is currently underway.
 We kindly request participants to accurately and thoroughly complete the **[registration form](https://forms.gle/TaULgdBM7HKtbfJ97)**.
 The registration outcome will be communicated via email within 3 days.
+Please check for spam if you do not receive a reply for a long time.
 ## :file_folder: **Dataset (Coming Soon)**
 1. The training set, validation set, and test set will be made available in three stages.
 The training dataset (with annotations) and the validation dataset (without annotations) will be released first on **April 28th**.
 Annotations on the validation set will be accessible on **July 8th**, and the test dataset (without annotations) will be released on **August 2nd**.
 2. The datasets include full volume data, lesion bounding boxes, and pre-cropped lesion patches.